notfertig/boilerplates/docker-compose/proxy/README.md

 ```

 This is setup as a host network to allow localhost and local networking connections without needing to add ports for all the services to the container.

-_Below is a basic compose template from NGINX if you don't want to use [mine](https://github.com/TechHutTV/homelab/blob/main/proxy/compose.yaml)._

 #### Official Compose from NginxProxyManager/nginx-proxy-manager